- Who We Are

 - 86 student presentations at the Boland Undergraduate Research Symposium, ETSU

-- 10 student research presentations at the SoCon Undergraduate Research Forum (SURF),
+- 11 student research presentations at the SoCon Undergraduate Research Forum SURF, Spartanburg, SC

-- 4 student research presentations at the National Collegiate Honors Council conference,
+- 1 student research presentations at the National Collegiate Honors Council conference

 Experiential Learning opportunities in the Honors College recognize the value of unique field courses, exchange programs, internships, student activities and service opportunities that make the world a classroom.
 With a variety of funding sources, knowledgeable advisors and expertise across all fields of study, the Honors College is committed to supporting our students as they pursue — and achieve — their individual passions and dreams.

-- 37 ETSU students have attended The Washington Center for internships (e.g., Brookings Institute; Voice of America; Amnesty International; US Attorney General’s Office, U.S. Department of Education, and The Equal Employment Opportunity Commission) since 2008.
+- 40 ETSU students have attended The Washington Center for academic seminars and internships (e.g., Brookings Institute; Voice of America; Amnesty International; US Attorney General’s Office, U.S. Department of Education, and The Equal Employment Opportunity Commission) since 2008.

-- New Presidential Honors Community Service program for fall 2017
+- New Presidential Honors Community Service program Fall 2017

 and Special Education